 Again, real conspiracies tend to be straight forward involving a small set of easily testable facts.
 Bogus ones tend to be complex involving a host of often incorrect assumptions.
 The evidence of a real conspiracy is like a house made of stone, built brick by brick with irrefutable evidence; the evidence for a bogus one like a house made out of cards, laid delicately once against the other.

-Some Positive Evidence: To be reasonable, a conspiracy theory has to have some positive evidence.
-Not speculation, not re-interpretation.
+Some Positive Evidence: To be reasonable, a conspiracy theory has to have some positive evidence that distinguishes it from conventional explanations.
+In other words, it must falsify the non-conspiracy explanations.
+This can not be speculation.
 It has to have some piece of evidence that supports that theory and only that theory.
-It can not be based on taking the same evidence and simply re-interpreting it in a counter-intuitive way.
+Nor can it be based on taking the same evidence and simply re-interpreting it in a counter-intuitive way.

 What original evidence to the Truthers present that isn’t complete garbage?
 What facts do they dig out that distinguish it from the conventional explanation?
 For moon hoaxers, what original evidence do they produce that isn’t garbage?